 - Painless swelling of the parotid gland due to frequent vomiting

-Endocrinology and Gynecology:
+Endocrinology and Gynaecology:

 - Elevated adrenaline levels